Dr. Jeff Peterson, PhD

 The office is open Monday through Friday, however my current availability is primarily Tuesday, Wednesday, and Thursday between 7:00am and 9:00pm.
-I divide my time between my private practice, clinical work at the hospital, and teaching in the graduate program at the university.
+I divide my time between my private practice, clinical work at Saint Lukes Hospital, and teaching in the graduate program at Avila University.

 How Long is Each Counseling Session?

 Each session runs on the top of the hour and is 45 minutes in length.
 This allows for documentation and scheduling at the end of each session.
 Forty-five minutes is considered the standard length of most counseling sessions in the United States.
-However, it is possible to book two sessions back-to-back if you would prefer to have a longer single session.
+However, it is possible to book two sessions back-to-back if you would prefer to have a longer single session, which would be ninety minutes.
 This is especially helpful early-on as you share your background and history, or for couples counseling.